-Topography of the site consists of the sloped amphitheater, large level area between the Bandshell and amphitheater, the berm and sloped south lawn.
+Topography of the site consists of the sloped amphitheater, large level area between the Bandshell and the amphitheater, the berm and sloped south lawn.
 These contribute to the Bandshell and associated site's historic character.
 The berm mitigates flooding, as it did historically.
-The original shape of the park setting is less defined that it was in 1968.
+The original shape of the Bandshell setting is less defined than it was in 1968.